Apple Pay certificate creation

 - The production environment should use the official merchant ID and payment certificate for real transactions.

-- The production merchant ID should only be bound to the production environment domain (e.g., www.example.com).
+sandbox.example.com).- The production merchant ID should only be bound to the production environment domain (e.g.,

 - The process for creating the merchant ID, certificate, and domain verification is identical for both the sandbox and production environments.